 CMS clarified that third parties with authority to act on behalf of a plan may register such plan in the registry.
 Because of the administrative lift required by the proposed rule, payers may want to use third parties to gather the required info, register the payer, maintain the information in the registry, and manage any reporting for the registry that is required.

 The next big, proposed change to the IDR process and portal deals with the open negotiations period.
-Stay tuned for more on that soon.
+Be sure to also read about changes to IDR process and a new timelines for IDR fees.

 [1] “No Surprises Act Continues to Prevent More than 1 Million Surprise Bills Per Month, While Provider Networks Grow” by BlueCross BlueShield Association and American Health Insurance Plans, January 2024